DanielKrawisz/Entropy/entropy.md

 2. **In a closed system, the entropy never decreases.**

-I said above that a more disordered state has more entropy than an ordered state, so this law does mean that disorder always increases, even though entropy is not a measure of disorder.
-Since entropy is also an explanation for irreversibility in physics, the second law is a tautology because if entropy decreased over time, that would indicate that a process has occurred which can only happen backwards in time.
+I said above that a more disordered state has more entropy than an ordered state, so this law does mean that disorder always increases.
+However, given that entropy is not measurable, this law is certainly of a different character than the law of gravity or even the first law of thermodynamics, which states

+1. **Energy is conserved.**

+These laws can be tested empirically, whereas the second cannot.
+If entropy is an explanation for disorder in phsyics, the second law is a tautology becasue if entropy decreased, that would indicate that some process had occurred which can only happen backwards in time.

 When entropy was first described, physicists inferred its existence but did not understand what it was.
 Plank, for example, believed that entropy was a fundamental quantity like energy that would eventually be observed directly.
 However, he was disappointed when Boltzman was able to explain it as emerging out of statistical mechanics because he wanted to be working on fundamental laws, not emergent quantities.
 Before Boltzman's work, physicists did not understand entropy as relating to disorder.
 Instead, entropy was understood as a quantity whose increase expressed irreversibility in physics.